 Ending the Legacy of shame

 These recent trips down memory lane, just remind me that parents bear a huge responsibly to their children.
 In helping them grow into sexually functioning adults.
 People who can go out into society and feel at ease with their bodies and how they work.
 Women who are not satisfied with merely pretending to feel pleasure, but demand the real thing.
-Adults who understand that no, means no. Sadly though, sexuality and sexual pleasure in particular, is skipped over by well-meaning parents.
+Adults who understand that no, means no. Sadly though, sexuality and sexual pleasure, in particular, is skipped over by well-meaning parents.
 Whether its due to the adults feeling embarrassed when speaking openly about sexuality with their kids, or they think they will be taught at school by either their teacher or their peers, or both.
 I’m not sure.

 I do know, that at bare minimum parents owe it to their children to educate them about how their bodies work.
 The correct names of their anatomy.
 Along with an understanding of sexual consent, and how reproduction works.
 Our children deserve to feel at ease when discussing these topics, especially in the privacy of their home.
 We need to open a dialogue, let them know we are available to answer any questions they have.
 The shame surrounding sexuality needs to end.

 It has taken the majority of my adult life to work towards undoing the damage the lack of parental openness about sexuality caused in my life.
-The secrecy and shame I associated with sex was not healthy.
+The secrecy and shame I associated with sex were not healthy.
 For such a long time I worried I was bad for daring to enjoy sex and masturbation, but no more.

 I never want my daughter to feel the fear, shame, and isolation surrounding sex that I felt growing up.
-I want her to be able embrace her sexuality from the earliest possible moments in her journey though life.
+I want her to be able to embrace her sexuality from the earliest (and healthiest for her) possible moments in her journey though life.
 Never linking sex and shame together, the way I did.
 If I’m a hundred percent honest with myself though, I have to admit I’m terrified that I will leave the wrong impressions about sex on my her, too.
 Although, I am determined not to, because I know it’s up to me to break the cycle of shame.
 This legacy ends with me.~